Jack Walker: Blackburn Rovers

 In 1988, Jack Walker donated building materials for the new Riverside Stand at Ewood Park.
 It is also thought that his money was used to pay for the acquisition and wages of Ossie Ardiles and Steve Archibald in the 1987–88 season.

 Walker took full control of the club in January 1991 with the intention of turning Rovers into the greatest and most prosperous club England had ever seen.
 He also threatened to make Manchester United look "cheap" and further outlined his motivations in a 1992 documentary on the club.
 "I'm only interested in putting Rovers where they should be.
 Blackburn Rovers is one of the greatest football teams in England.
 They are one of the founder members and we want them right back on top."
 Within the first three years of his takeover Walker spent £25 million on new players.
 This included breaking the British transfer record twice, signing Alan Shearer from Southampton for £3.3 million in 1992 and Chris Sutton from Norwich City for £5 million in 1994.

 The Ewood Park ground was reconstructed at a cost of more than £20 million to give it a capacity of just over 30,000, with the new Jack Walker Stand providing a lasting tribute.
 New training facilities and a youth academy were also constructed at Brockhall Village.

 When Jack Walker bought Rovers, the 1990-91 season was half completed and they were just above the relegation zone.
+They had not played in the First Division since 1966 and their last major trophy had been won in 1928.

 Manager Don Mackay initially used Walker's funds to make signings which helped ensure Rovers survival that season, and built the platform for a promotion challenge in 1991–92.
 Walker declared his ambition early on that Rovers would return to the top flight, establish themselves as a top side in England and eventually go on to compete with the very best clubs in Europe.
 Kenny Dalglish became manager in October 1991, and by May, Rovers had been promoted to the newly formed Premier League through the playoffs.